 SE 163.
 Nondestructive Evaluation and Design: Fourier signal processing, liquid penetrant, elastic wave propagation, ultrasonic testing, impact-echo, acoustic emission testing, infrared thermography.
-Prerequisites: grades of C- or better in SE 110A and SE 110B; or consent of instructor.
+Prerequisites: grades of C- or better in SE 110A and SE 110B; SE major.

 SE 165.
 Structural Health Monitoring: A modern paradigm of structural health monitoring as it applies to structural and mechanical systems is presented.
 Concepts in data acquisition, feature extraction, data normalization, and statistical modeling will be introduced in an integrated context.
 MATLAB-based exercise.
 Term project.
 Prerequisites: SE 101C (or MAE 130C).

 SE 171.
 Aerospace Structures Repair: Review methods used to repair aerospace structures.
 Emphasis on primary load-bearing airframe structures and analysis/design of substantiate repairs.
 Identification of structural/corrosion distress, fatigue cracking, damage tolerance, integrity and durability of built-up members, patching, health monitoring.
-Program and or materials fee may apply.
 Prerequisites: SE 160A.

 SE 180.
 Earthquake Engineering: Seismic hazards.
 Ground motions.
 Dynamic analysis of structures under earthquake excitation.
 Elastic and inelastic response spectra.
 Modal analysis.
 Linear/nonlinear time history analysis.
 Seismic Code.
 Engineering seismology.
 Basics of Earthquake resistant design.
 Prerequisites:grades of C- or better in SE 110A and SE 130A.

 SE 181.
 Geotechnical Engineering: General introduction to the mechanics of soils, including; composition and classification, compaction, compressibility and consolidation, permeability and seepage, stress distribution, settlement and shear strength, as well as soil exploration, sampling, and in-situ testing techniques.
 Physical laboratory taken concurrently.
-Prerequisites: grades of C- or better in SE 110A.
+Prerequisites: grades of C- or better in SE 110A, SE major.

 SE 182.
 Foundation Engineering: Application of soil mechanics to the analysis, design, and construction of

 foundations for structures.
 Soil exploration, sampling, and in-situ testing techniques.
 Stress distribution and settlement of structures.
 Bearing capacities of shallow foundations and effects on structural design.
 Analysis of axial and lateral capacity of deep foundations, including drilled piers and driven piles.
-Prerequisite: SE 181.
+Prerequisite: SE 181, SE major.